bahrus/xtal-state/README.md

 And this strategy isn't very efficient.
 It would require rapidly uploading a larger and larger object / JSON string as the user's application state grows, which could happen quite quickly.

-Basically what we need is a miniature, 1 kb git client running in the browser, that can commit only the minimal required change set,  at every user click we want to preserve, to a central repository, returning a revision number, which will go somewhere in the address bar.
+Basically what we need is a miniature, 1 kb git client running in the browser, combined, perhaps with some smart middle-ware sitting on the server, that can commit only the minimal required change set,  at every user click we want to preserve, to a central repository.
+It would return a revision number, which would go somewhere in the address bar.
 Until naughty advertisers figure out the same trick, at which point only the domain can be sent via sharing, no query string parameters or paths.

-These web components assume the existence of such an all-powerful "git client" in the browser, and simply serve as a meek assistant to this incredibly amazing state management / persistence library.
-They focus on getting this god-like library the information it needs to commit the changes to some magical github-like database that returns a revision number with every save, allowing the entire state to be retrieved by another user with just that token.
+These web components assume the existence of such a tiny but incredibly powerful "git client", and simply serve as a meek assistant.
+The web components focus on getting this  library the information it needs.
+The assumption is that such a library would want to follow a file/directory paradigm, where 1)  changes are identified based on a path to that resource, and 2)  Multiple actors can manipulate the same resource, and we want to merge those changes together.

-We'll refer to this phantom library as our "mini-god" henceforth.

 I.e. these components address simple pieces of the puzzle, leaving the heavier lifting to others.

+Being that no such library exists (to my knowledge), and I don't want to keep rewording the functionality of this non-existent fantasy library, I want to give it a name.
+I'm going to refer it as "git's gulch."

 # \<xtal-state-watch\>